cashvee/cryptonite_taskphase_kashvi/rev_engg/pwn.college/rev-lectures/I started using vim in an unexpected way.md

 sudo apt install vim`

 which I did.
-and also learned about the basic commands!
+and also learned about the basic commands! and ran a simple hello world program `vi hello.c gcc -o hello hello.c //to compile.
+I had to install gcc asw lol ./hello //to run it`

 1. **Opening a File**:
    - Both: `vi filename` or `vim filename`